Skip to main content

 Before starting:

-• CouchDB HTTP API must be accessible from the host running the Collector
+• The CouchDB HTTP API must be reachable from the host running the Collector (default port 5984).

 What You'll Monitor